Skip to main content

 How you'll learn

-The BA (Hons) Applied Investigation course is highly flexible, and you can fit your studying around existing work commitments.
+The BA (Hons) Applied Investigation course is highly flexible.
+You can fit your studying around existing work commitments.

-During the course, you’ll engage in various teaching and learning methods, including lectures, workshops, and self-study.
-Your progress will be assessed via an essay, research proposal, and project.
+During the course, you’ll engage in various teaching and learning methods.
+This includes lectures, workshops, and self-study.
+Assessment methods include an essay, research proposal, and project.

 The course dates are: